globocom/vault/README.md

 You will be asked for a username, e-mail, team and password.
 A superuser with the provided information will be created.
 If the team does not yet exist, it will be created.
 The superuser will be added to the provided team.

-Optionally, you can pass the `--username`, `--email` `--teamname` and `--password` arguments, skipping the need to interactively fill out these pieces of information.
+Optionally, you can pass the `--username`, `--email`, `--teamname` and `--password` arguments, skipping the need to interactively fill out these pieces of information.

 The `-s` (or `--superuser`) option makes the new user a superuser, meaning it has admin privileges.
 For a normal user, don't use this option